Westwood High School teen competing in major national chess competition

 A Westwood High School teen is preparing for a major national chess competition.
 Emily Nguyen is heading to the U.S. Women's Championships in St. Louis to compete for $100,000 in prizes.
-The tournament is one of the most elite and Emily was one of about a dozen girls invited.
+The tournament is one of the most elite and Emily was one of about a dozen women of all ages invited.

 Nguyen said she started learning how to play Chess at just 4-years-old, “When I was little I'd watch my dad and brother play,” she said.
 Fast forward about a decade, she's now ranked as 12th in the world with girls 16 and under and the strategic game for her isn't just about playing games.
 “Each day I just train an hour a day and sometimes I work on my calculation and sometimes I work on positional parts of the game,” she said.